ClinicalCardiovascEngGroup/SSM/README.md

 ----------------------------------------------------------------------------------------
 Literature references:

-*
+* Durrleman, Stanley, et al. "Morphometry of anatomical shape complexes with dense deformations and sparse parameters."
+NeuroImage 101 (2014): 35-49.

 ----------------------------------------------------------------------------------------
 This Matlab code was created by Dr. Jan Bruse and Dr. Benedetta Biffi in 2017.
-It consists of a GUI interface calling two other free sofwtares: Deformetrica 4.2 (http://www.deformetrica.org/) and VMTK 1.4 (http://www.vmtk.org/) to allow a smooth experience of the user of the use
+It consists of a GUI interface calling two other free sofwtares: Deformetrica 4.2 (http://www.deformetrica.org/) and VMTK 1.4 (http://www.vmtk.org/) to allow a smooth experience of the user with statitiscal shape modelling.

 Copyright (C) Jan Bruse 2017 - jan.bruse@gmail.com, All rights reserved.
 Copyright (C) Benedetta Biffi 2017- benedetta.biffi89@gmail.com, All rights reserved.